Ramsha63014/Phase3/README.md

-Now you will move towards more mature prototypes for the final design you have selected.
-- Wireframes (powerpoint or any other tool)
-- physical prototypes
-- Window navigation transition hierarchy
-Explain using HCI concepts, the reason for key design features in your interface.
+## Using HCI concepts, the reason for key design features in your interface.

 Human-Computer Interaction (HCI) is an area of interdisciplinary research that focuses on developing computer technology and, in particular, interactions between humans (users) and computers.
 Initially, HCI was primarily concerned with computers, and now covers almost all forms of information technology design.
 It is the academic discipline that most of us think of as UI design.